Immiscible two-phase flow in porous media: a statistical mechanics approach: Introduction

 At the Darcy scale, the simultaneous flow of immiscible fluids can be described as the flow of a single non-Newtonian fluid whose local rheological properties are controlled by the transport of two scalar parameters, the saturations $S_w$ and $S_n$, which are linked by the relation

 The saturations are the relative volume densities of the fluids with respect to the pore volume density.
 The subscripts $w$ and $n$ refer to the more wetting ($w$) of the two fluids and the less wetting ($n$) with respect to the solid matrix.
 The viscosities of the two fluids $\mu_w$ and $\mu_n$ are parameters that survive moving from the pore scale to the Darcy scale.
-There is also a pressure $p$ and a fluid velocity $\vec{v}_p$.
+There is also a pressure $p$ and a fluid velocity $\vec{v}_p$, where the subscript ``p'' stands for ``pore''.

 Modeling immisicble two-phase flow in porous media at the Darcy scale has a long history in the physics literature.
 The earliest paper we find is from 1934 by Muskat \cite{muskat1934two} where we find attempts at formulating constitutive equations for each of the two fluids.
 Two years later, a complete formulation was in place \cite{wyckoff1936flow,muskat1936flow} --- an approach which today is known as relative permeability theory.
 It is a generalization of the fundamental work by Darcy in 1856 for single phase flow \cite{darcy1856fontaines}.
 A few years later (1941), Leverett introduced the capillary pressure function, $p_c$ \cite{leverett1941capillary}.
 This was necessary as the equations as they stood at that point, could not handle capillary suction (e.g.\ observed when dipping porous paper into water).
 With his introduction of the capillary pressure curve, the theory took on its final form.
-It splits the Darcy scale fluid velocity $\vec v_p$ into a Darcy scale velocity for each of the two immiscible fluids, $\vec v_w$ and $\vec v_n$.
-Furthermore, it splits the pressure $p$ into pressures for each of the two fluids, $p_w$ and $p_n$.
+It splits the Darcy scale fluid velocity $\vec v_p$ into a Darcy scale velocity for each of the two immiscible fluids, $\vec v_w$ and $\vec v_n$,

+Hence, $\vec{v}_p$ is the saturation weighted average over the velocities of the two immiscible fluids.
+The theory also splits the pressure $p$ into pressures for each of the two fluids, $p_w$ and $p_n$.
 The difference between the two pressures is the Leverett capillary pressure $p_c$, so that

 The generalized Darcy equations are